PacktPublishing/Building-Python-Web-APIs-with-FastAPI/README.md

 # Building-Web-APIs-with-FastAPI-and-Python
-Building Web APIs with FastAPI and Python, published by Packy
+Building Web APIs with FastAPI and Python, published by Packt